sequelize/website/docs/models/indexes.md

 ### Shorthand Syntax

-If all you need is for the attribute(s) to be unique, and don't actually care about the other index options, you can use the `@Index` decorator as a shorthand for the `unique` option:
+If all you need is for the attribute(s) to be unique, and don't actually care about the other index options, you can use the `@Unique` decorator as a shorthand for the `unique` option:

 ```ts
 import { Model, DataTypes } from '@sequelize/core';